shankarananth/TarkaDyS/README.md

 ## Overview

 In Sanskrit, the word "tarka" (तर्क) means reasoning.
-TarkaDyS (**Tarka** **Dy**namic **S**ystems) is a comprehensive PID control simulation platform designed for educational and professional use.
+TarkaDyS (**Tarka** **Dy**namic **S**imulator) is a comprehensive Process Dynamics Simulation with control designed for educational use.
 It provides realistic process control scenarios with industrial-quality PID controllers featuring multiple algorithms and advanced capabilities.

 ## Key Features